 As different people we each have a unique experience of growing up.
 Unmothered children is a term I understand as growing up in a family where we did not have all of our needs met.
 There were significant times where we were not seen, heard or acknowledged and we had to adapt our true self to fit in.
 This unmothering is also known as developmental trauma or disrupted early attachment.
 It often goes alongside childhood sexual abuse though not always.
 All of my training and practices give me the understanding, experience and tools to enable me to access the gates of the conscious mind and travel within.
 Beginning to unravel and make sense of past experiences and current symptoms.

 There are many reasons why this happens including growing up with domestic violence, parents using substances, alcohol, drugs, being part of large family, step family or lone parent family or living with a parent who has longstanding mental health issues such as depression/ anxiety.
-For whatever reason our parents- mothers, fathers/ primary care giver, were not able to be present and engaged to enable the baby, child, young person to be truly seen, heard or acknowledged.
+For whatever reason our parents- mothers, fathers/ primary care giver, were not able to be present enough of the time and engage enough, to enable the baby, child, young person to be truly seen, heard or acknowledged.